jmacdotorg/plerd/README.md

     curl -LO http://xrl.us/cpanm
     chmod +x cpanm

-With cpanm installed, run the following command from the top level of your plerd directory (the one containing this here README file):
+With cpanm installed, run the following command from the top level of your Plerd repository (the directory that contains this here README file):

     cpanm --installdeps .